sjoerdvankreel/firefly-synth-2/static/Manual.md

 All the rest is really just different default values:
 * Receive MIDI notes: default Off for FX, On for instrument.
 * Global echo target defaults to External Audio for FX, off for instrument.
-* Global mixer default routes External Audio to master out for FX, Voice Mixdown to master our for instrument.
+* Global mixer default routes External Audio to master out for FX, Voice Mixdown to master out for instrument.

 Patches can be shared between the FX and instrument builds.